Intellectual Property Issues And Business

 Disputes over the theft, misuse or misappropriation of a business’ intellectual property can take many forms.
 One of the most common fact scenarios involves a business’ former employee or partner who has accessed or maintained confidential business records to start a competitive business.

 Additionally, a dispute may arise where two separate businesses or individuals have discussed or shared confidential information and one of them has shared or used the information in violation of a non-disclosure agreement.
-At Brick Business Law, P.A. we have the experience and legal knowledge necessary to protect your interests in these matters.

 Florida Law, Trade Secrets And Misappropriation